Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Once you use this feature, you can’t use it again until you finish a short or long rest.
 You cannot use this feature if you have three or more levels of exhaustion.

-Additionally, when taking a short rest, you may recover one level of exhaustion instead of recovering your expended spell slots.

 # Sickly Aid
 Starting at 1st level, your patron enhances your magic when you are weak.
 When you have at least one level of exhaustion, you gain the following benefits:

 - You deal additional damage equal to your proficiency bonus with spell attacks.
 - You can cast the [[Shield]] spell without expending a spell slot.
 Once you do, you can't do so again until you finish a short or long rest.

+# Recovery
+Starting at 1st level, when taking a short rest, you may recover one level of exhaustion instead of recovering your expended spell slots.

 # Unwavering Defences
 Starting at 6th level, your patron is becoming stronger.
 While you are possessed by your patron, you can cast the [[Shield]] spell as a reaction without expending spell slots.
 Additionally, while you are possessed, you gain a flying speed of 60 feet and temporary hit points equal to your warlock level + Charisma modifier (minimum of 1).